EvanZhouDev/cubie/README.md

 The final step is to turn the collection of pieces into a (somewhat) human-readable object.

-The direction of the flattening is shown in the diagram below, with the arrow pointing on the "up" direction on each face.
+The direction of the flattening is shown in the diagram below, with the arrow pointing on the "up" direction (top of the 2D array) on each face.

 ```
     +---+